metehankuscu/js-number-try-formatter/README.md

-# JAVASCRIPT TRY(₺) FORMATTER
+# JAVASCRIPT CURRENCY FORMATTER

-Parametre olarak gelen ınt veya float değeri ₺ cinsinde daha anlaşılır bir şekilde döndürür.
+This function properly returns a currency

+Example

+- 10249.86 -> 10.249,86